joemoose/dungeoneers.d20/docs/character.md

 ### Alternate Method of Assigning Scores

-If you prefer not to roll randomly for your attribute scores, spend 55 points across STR, DEX, INT, WIL, and LUCK as you see fit with the following provisions:
+If you prefer not to roll randomly for your attribute scores, **set each attribute score to 5** and then spend **30 points** across STR, DEX, INT, WIL, and LUCK as you see fit with the following provisions:

 - The maximum starting attribute score is 16.
 - LUCK can’t be higher than the other four attribute scores.